gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 #### step 2 :

-Now include the export configuration file in the ganesha configuration file(by default ).This can be done by adding the line below at the end of file
+Now include the export configuration file in the ganesha configuration file(by default ).
+This can be done by adding the line below at the end of file
    - %include “\<path of export configuration\>”

 ```sh